 This asymmetry also offers insight into the spin crisis as well \cite{Ji:2002xn}.
 The first transverse moment of the Sivers function is related to the twist-three Qiu-Sterman function \cite{Qiu:1998ia, Qiu:1991pp}.
 The $f_{1T}^{\perp g}$, $T$-odd, exhibits a sign reversal between the SIDIS and the DY processes \cite{Collins:2002kn,GambergPhysRevLett.110.232301,KangPhysRevD.83.094001}.
 Generally, the gluon Sivers TMD can be expressed in terms of two independent TMDs known as $f$-type and $d$-type \cite{Brodsky:2002cx, Collins:2002kn, Belitsky:2002sm, Ji:2002aa, Boer:2003cm}.
 The $f$-type gluon Sivers TMD involves a $(++$ or $--$) Wilson line and is often referred to as the Weizsäcker-Williams (WW) gluon distribution in the small-$x$ physics literature.
 Conversely, the $d$-type gluon Sivers TMD incorporates a $(+-)$ Wilson line and is termed the dipole-type gluon distribution.
-While the non-zero quark Sivers function has been extracted from experiments like HERMES \cite{Airapetian:1994, HERMES:1999ryv} and COMPASS \cite{COMPASS:2005csq, ADOLPH2012383}, but the gluon Sivers function remains elusive.
+While the non-zero quark Sivers function has been extracted from experiments like HERMES \cite{Airapetian:1994, HERMES:1999ryv} and COMPASS \cite{COMPASS:2005csq, ADOLPH2012383}, the gluon Sivers function remains elusive.
 Despite initial attempts \cite{DAlesio:2015fwo, DAlesio:2018rnv} to extract the gluon Sivers TMD from the RHIC data \cite{PHENIX:2013wle} in the mid-rapidity region, it still remains to be understood.